PGGokhale/Advanced-Data-Storage-and-Retrieval/README.md

 This homework contains two parts.

+## Step 1 - Climate Analysis and Exploration

-1. Part 1 is done in the Honolulu_climate_analysis.ipynb jupyter notebook
+This is done in the Honolulu_climate_analysis.ipynb jupyter notebook.
+Python and SQLAlchemy is used to do basic climate analysis and data exploration climate database.
+All of the analysis is completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

+## Step 2 - Climate App

+After completing the initial analysis, a Flask API is designed based on the queries that are developed.
-2. Part 2 is done in the MyClimateApp.py
+This is done in MyClimateApp.py